marci1175/fog/documentation/src/concepts/2_variables.md

 ```

 Accessing an enum variable is no different from other languages.
 The default type for an enum is an `int` if not defined by the user.

+---
+> **This is currently in development and may not be available in the latest edition of the compiler!**
+---

 ```fog
 struct Apple {